VT-Collab/repeated-shared-autonomy/simulations/README.md

 - Use `gen_dataset.py` to create trajectories for a specified set of goals
 - Use `train_classifier.py` and `train_cae.py` to train the required networks
-- USe `play.py` to run the network in a simulated environment
+- Use `play.py` to run the network in a simulated environment